 Students are cautioned that the following statement of the rules regarding residence determination for tuition purposes is not a complete discussion of the law, but a summary of the principal rules and their exceptions.
 Students should also note that changes may have been made in policies, statutes and regulations between the time this information is published and the applicable residence determination date.
 For the text of relevant laws and regulations, refer to the California Education Code Civil Code Section 25.1 and to California Code of Regulations, Title 5.

-The State of California requires the following before a student may be classified a resident for tuition purposes:
+The State of California requires the following before an eligible student may be classified a resident for tuition purposes:

 A student classified as a nonresident cannot be reclassified as a resident merely because he or she has maintained continuous attendance for one year at a California institution while paying nonresident tuition.
 The student must meet all three criteria of presence, intent and financial independence.